 Different user segments, though, might need to be introduced to different features on the basis of their product usage and expectations.

-Interactive guidance offers the opportunity to personalize the customer journey via user segmentation.
+Interactive guidance offers the opportunity to personalize the customer journey via Visit our blog.

 This way, you can basically guide users by the hand through the discovery of your product as if you had the opportunity to guide each user individually.